jfgreen/jfgreen.uk/content/why-data-engineering.md

 Unlike my previous role as an infrastructure developer\*, data engineering fully immerses you into whatever domain you are operating in.
 Calculating sales forecast for a supermarket?
-You are probably about to learn a fair bit about the economics of avocados.
+You are probably going to learn a fair bit about the economics of avocados.
 Building a routing service to plan journeys?
 You run the risk of eventually becoming something of a train geek.